nicolaslecrique/nicolaslecrique.github.io/content/posts/this-recipe-does-not-exist/index.md

 <!-- Genre de GIF SUR "I have a plan" -->

-Building a model from scratch is a daunting task, so you need a plan.
+Building a model from scratch is a daunting task, so we need a plan.
 That's what we will do here, explaining at each step:
 * The thought process
 * The actual implementation (in PyTorch) on the example of *ThisDishDoesNotExists*